 In 1948, Berkshire Fine Spinning Associates and Hathaway Manufacturing (which merged in 1955) had combined earnings of about $18 million from 12 large mills.
 In comparison, the same year, Time Inc. and IBM had earnings of $9 million and $28 million respectively.
 Thus, the pro forma combined Berkshire Hathaway was an economic powerhouse in 1948.
-However, by 1964, Berkshire Hathaway had cost losses of $10 million over last decade and its net worth had eroded by almost 60%.
+However, by 1964, Berkshire Hathaway had cost losses of $10 million over the last decade and its net worth had eroded by almost 60%.

-Therefore, an investor should never get influenced by recent increase in earnings of any company and always analyse average sales & earnings over long periods before making investment decisions.
-I believe that the investor should analyse the data of at least last 10 years for stocks analysis.
+Therefore, an investor should never get influenced by a recent increase in earnings of any company and always analyse average sales & earnings over long periods before making investment decisions.
+I believe that the investor should analyse the data of at least the last 10 years for stocks analysis.

 5) Do not Get Influenced by “Record Earnings” Reported by Companies Year on Year:

 An investor should not be overly impressed by increasingly higher earnings reported by companies every year.
 She should compare it with the amount of additional funds employed by the company to achieve these earnings.
-The letter cites example of interest earnings in savings account to highlight it.
+The letter cites the example of interest earnings in a savings account to highlight it.

 By the same logic, if a business keeps on retaining its profits by denying shareholders any dividends, then it would keep on showing higher earnings each year.
 It might not necessarily due to managerial competence; instead, it might be only the result of higher capital at work in the business.